White Label Travel Platforms: The Ultimate Buyers Guide

 The Online Travel Booking Landscape

 The way we purchase travel has changed drastically within just a decade or so.
 I may be dating myself here, but it wasn’t too long ago that the only way to book a flight and a rental car was by calling a travel agent.
 Yes.
 I mean a voice call.
-On a land line.
-And you often were met with busy signal.
+On a landline.
+And you often were met with a busy signal.
 (If you’ve never heard a busy signal, go here or ask your grandparents. )

 Since then, online bookings have exploded.
 Back in the early days, the competition was stiff between online travel agents (OTAs) and you could find some amazingly low rates.
-Now consolidation has resulted in less competition, and rates that have stabilized over time.
+Now consolidation has resulted in less competition, and rates have stabilized over time.
 We’ll talk about why in a minute.

-If you’re like most people, we each seem to have a preference for which OTA we like to use to book our own hotel, car rental and flight reservation.
+If you’re like most people, we each seem to have a preference for which OTA we like to use to book our own hotel, car rental, and flight reservation.
 Some insist they find the best deals on Hotwire® or Hotels. com® as opposed to Expedia or Travelocity®.
 Others may swear by Kayak® over Priceline® or Booking. com.

 But few people are aware that the OTA market is dominated by Booking Holdings (BKNG), (formerly called Priceline), and Expedia Group (EXPE).
 The bottom line is, between the two, they control 95% of the OTA market.